-Porto Katsiki is the most famous beach on Lefkada island, located on the south western side of the island.
+Porto Katsiki is the most famous beach on Lefkada island, located on the southwestern side of the island.
 The name of this beach literally means "the port of the goats".
-Above the impressive bay, there is a car park and a couple of beach bars to enjoy the breathtaking view to the Ionian Sea.
-Visitors have to go down few steps to reach this white pebbled coast with the exotic deep waters.
+Above the impressive bay, there is a car park and a couple of beach bars to enjoy the breathtaking view of the Ionian Sea.
+Visitors have to go down a few steps to reach this white pebbled coast with the exotic deep waters.

 The Shipwreck Bay (Navagio in Greek) is the most famous beach of Zante island.
 It took its name when a ship carrying illegal cigarettes wrecked there in 1983.
 The rusted ship can be seen today ashore.
 Visited only by boat, Navagio has wonderful crystal water and soft white sand.
 Before reaching Navagio, the tour boat makes a stop in the famous Blue Caves, with equally amazing water.

 Located only 5 km south of Naxos Town, Agios Prokopios in Naxos island is a long beach with amazing light blue waters.
-It is considered as one of the best beaches in Greece.
+It is considered one of the best beaches in Greece.
 The coast has soft, golden sand.
 The beach gets very popular but due to its large size, it never gets packed.
-Part of the beach is lined up with taverns, cafeterias and studios.
-Many sports centres also have their base in Agios Prokopios or near, including centres for windsurfing, kite surfing and diving.
+Part of the beach is lined up with taverns, cafeterias, and studios.
+Many sports centers also have their base in Agios Prokopios or near, including centers for windsurfing, kite surfing, and diving.

-Valtos is the largest beach in Parga, just a walking distance or a short boat ride from the city centre.
+Valtos is the largest beach in Parga, just a walking distance or a short boat ride from the city center.
 Lined up with taverns and studios, this white pebbled beach is suitable for all ages and all preferences.
-You will love the blue green water and the relaxing atmosphere.
+You will love the blue-green water and the relaxing atmosphere.
 Valtos is surrounded by green hills and on top of a cliff on one side, there is the Medieval Castle of Parga.

 Located on the eastern side of Karpathos island, the beach of Kyra Panagia distinguishes for the exotic blue waters and the fine sand.
 This is a secluded place but also has few umbrellas and sunbeds.
 Above this magical beach, there is a nice church dedicated to Virgin Mary.
 This is how the beach took its name, which means "Lady Virgin Mary".
 In summer, there are also boats to Kyra Panagia from Pigadia, the capital of Karpathos.

-Paleokastritsa is not only a cosmopolitan resort in Corfu island, it is also a place with wonderful blue green water.
+Paleokastritsa is not only a cosmopolitan resort in Corfu island, but it is also a place with wonderful blue-green water.
 There are many coves in Paleokastritsa, some are secluded and others are popular, such as the main beach just at the beginning of the road up to the monastery.
 From the small port of Paleokastritsa, there are very frequent boats to secluded coves with fabulous water.